aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 ### Change the inbounds rules of the instance security group

 In the past section, we set up the 8888 port for Jupyter.
-Now we are going to create a specific inbound rule fro the instance, so that we can connect from the local browser to the jupyter server on AWS.
+Now we are going to create a specific inbound rule for the instance, so that we can connect from the local browser to the jupyter server on AWS.
 We are going to create a custom TCP rule to allow port 8888 in the security group.

 ![inbound rules](/img/2019-05-06_01/20190506_inbound_rules.jpg)